Saturday, December 30, 2017

 CAREER DEVELOPMENT RULE #10

-Recognize Likeability As An Ability
+Recognize Likability As An Ability

 We prefer to do business and spend time with those we like.
-Because work is what consumes the majority of our time, your likeability factor can be an asset or a liability in your career development and advancement.
+Because work is what consumes the majority of our time, your likability factor can be an asset or a liability in your career development and advancement.

-Personality factors aside, there are qualities that characterize the likeable person that can be cultivated such as genuineness, empathy, maturity, positivity, and a sense of humor.
+Personality factors aside, there are qualities that characterize the likable person that can be cultivated such as genuineness, empathy, maturity, positivity, and a sense of humor.
 It's not just enough to possess these qualities, they must be displayed with consistency.
 After all, it would be freaky to see these traits in someone during one encounter, and notice their absence subsequently, right?

 That's not true.